 The U.S. Army birthday will take place on Sunday, June 14, 2020.

-The U.S. Army operates with close to half a million active-duty soldiers, according to a 2016 Army demographics report; the service has come a long way since it was created approximately a year prior to the signing of the Declaration of Independence.
+The U.S. Army operates with close to half a million active-duty soldiers.
+The service has come a long way since it was created approximately a year prior to the signing of the Declaration of Independence.

 How Is The Army Birthday Celebrated?